YASHGUPTA2611/Recommendation-Systems/README.md

 It is a recommendation system model, which helps us to recommend the books which are more interesting on the basis of Pearson's correlation.

-If you want an overview of Pearson's correlation, check out my article - https://yashguptacorrelations.blogspot.com/2021/05/pearsons-correlation.html
+Check out my article on Pearson's correaltion - https://yashguptacorrelations.blogspot.com/2021/05/pearsons-correlation.html

-The dataset contains 3 CSV files for USER, RATINGS and BOOKS.
+The dataset contains 3 CSV files each one for USER, RATINGS and BOOKS.

 You can find the dataset on - http://www2.informatik.uni-freiburg.de/~cziegler/BX/